enchant97/note-mark/site/content/docs/setup/configuration.md

 Optional:

-- Turn on "Include claims in id_token", this removes the extra request
+- Turn on "Include claims in id_token", this removes extra requests to provider

 ## Database URI
 These have been copied from the ORM docs, more info found on [gorm.io](https://gorm.io/docs/connecting_to_the_database.html).